Vulkan4D/v4d_project/README.md

 ----

-## Is Vulkan4D any good for your project ?
+## Is Vulkan4D a good choice for your project ?

 You should use V4D if :